 December, 2011.
 A man, his wife, and his daughter returned home from dinner at a restaurant near their home just outside Houston, Texas.
 As they entered the house, two thugs hiding outside broke in waving pistols, demanding the homeowner open his safe.
 They terrified the family for over two hours, and got what they came for only after shoving a pistol in the daughter's mouth.
 The brutal criminals escaped with a half million in cash and gold.

 February, 2012.
 A retiree in Gonzales, Louisiana answered his door around 10 p.m.
 He recognized his visitor, a former employee.
 As he opened the door, five others hiding outside rushed in and overpowered the man, his wife, and their son-in-law.
-The killers cut their throats before stealing a metal safe reportedly containing a hundred thousand dollars in gold, silver, and rare coins.
+The killers cut their throats before stealing a metal safe reportedly containing a hundred thousand dollars in gold coins and bullion, silver, and rare coins.
 Police learned during their investigation the murdered retiree happily talked to anybody and everybody about the wealth he kept in his safe at home.

 March, 2013.
 An elderly man living northwest of Baltimore, Maryland answered his door at 3 a.m.
 Three criminals rushed in with guns.
 They pistol whipped the victim, then went straight to a safe containing gold and cash, which they took away with them.
 As they left, they pistol whipped the victim again.

 August, 2013.
 A woman returning home just after midnight in Coeur D'Alene, Idaho found two strangers parked in her driveway.
 When she confronted them, they fled.
 Inside, she found her elderly, disabled father unharmed, but two safes containing a reported quarter million dollars in cash and gold were gone.